ArtisticPhoenix/eJinn/README.md

 ### Build Options ###
  Options           |   Type   |  Description
  ----------------- | -------- | -----------------------------------------------------------------
- forceUnlock       | boolean  | In the event some error occurs that prevents deleteing the `.lock` file you can delete it manually or set this option to `true` to force the parser to run. lockFile          | string   | The name of the lock file, this should be either the full path and filename, or just the filename.
+ uniqueExceptions  | boolean  | When true will throw an exception if duplicate codes are found in the config, when false duplicates are ignored.
+This has no effect on codes set as reserved in the config. forceUnlock       | boolean  | In the event some error occurs that prevents deleteing the `.lock` file you can delete it manually or set this option to `true` to force the parser to run. lockFile          | string   | The name of the lock file, this should be either the full path and filename, or just the filename.
 In the case of just a filename the parser buildpath is used `eJinnParser::parse($config, $buildpath, $options)` forceRecompile    | boolean  | There are serveral ways that a config will be recompiled.
 You can set this option to `true` to force recompiling to override any caching.